MATLAB Seminar at Texas A&M University: Data Analysis, Machine Learning, Code Optimization and Acceleration

 Optimizating and Accelerating MATLAB Code: 2:45 p.m. - 4:15 p.m.

 To register, please visit >>Register

-OverviewPlease join Texas A&M University High Performance Research Computing (HPRC) and the MathWorks on June 7th in Interdisciplinary Life Sciences Building (ILSB).
+OverviewPlease join Texas A&M University High Performance Research Computing (HPRC) and MathWorks on June 7th at the Interdisciplinary Life Sciences Building (ILSB).

 Session 1: Data Analytics and Machine Learning using MATLABUsing Data Analytics to turn large volumes of complex data into actionable information can help you improve engineering design and decision-making processes.
 However, developing effective analytics and integrating them into business systems can be challenging.
 In this seminar, you will learn approaches and techniques available in MATLAB to tackle these challenges.
 Using machine learning techniques, you will see how you can manage raw data, identify key features that impact your model, train multiple models, and perform model assessments.

 - Accessing, exploring, and analyzing data stored in files, the web, and data warehouses